Clipboard sync between any devices

 | Google Drive / Dropbox | Needs account | Stored indefinitely | ✓ | Upload + download |

 No account, no install, no waiting.
 Open clipcroft.com on two devices, use the same clipboard name, and you're connected.
-Text and files transfer directly between browsers.
+Text and files transfer browser-to-browser.

 Open a clipboard on two devices and try it — takes about 10 seconds to set up.